Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

 ### Reading a dataset

-The datasets used by Grafter are interoperable with Incanter Datasets.
-They are either real Incanter Dataset concrete types or simply Clojure records that contain collection fields named `:column-names` and `:rows`.
+The datasets used by Grafter are interoperable with Incanter Dataset records and share the same internal representation.
+Like all Clojure records they can be thought of as hash maps.
+They contain two fields named `:column-names` and `:rows`.
+Columns are stored as an ordered vector of `:column-names`, whilst `:rows` contains a sequence of maps where the keys are from `:column-names` and the values are the contentes of that specific cell.

 {% highlight clojure %}
 ;; A pretty-printed Dataset